VidhiGondalia23/AndroidApplication/README.md

 # AndroidApplication
-This application will serve the purpose of a forum with a backend with data analytics.
+This application will serve the purpose of a forum